 There is a photographer that takes everyone’s photo right as they go over the waterfall and puts them online for sale.
 It’s a genius business idea, we couldn’t resist buying it.

 Complete your day exploring Broken Bow and Beavers Bend with dinner and drinks in town!
 There are several wineries, breweries and restaurants in the area.

 If you like breweries, check out Mountain Fork Brewery for pizza, burgers and delicious beer (try the Sneaky Snake Beer) or the Beavers Bend Brewery for a great patio and to try a beer with a jalapeno flavor (Hoppin’ Jalapeno Ale).

 If you are more of a wine drinker, check out one of the many wineries like the popular Girls Gone Wine for a fun experience that includes shopping or Fish Tails Wine to enjoy your drinks in a cute house.

-Kayak rental and hiking are my top recommendations, but if you are staying longer, there are many more activities to check out.
+Kayak rental and hiking are my top recommendations, but if you are staying longer, there are many more Broken Bow activities to consider.
 For more outdoor adventures, zipline through the forest and towards Broken Bow Lake at Rugaru Adventures or rent an ATV or boat with Bandits ATV and Boat Rental.
-For an indoor activity, check out the Forest Heritage Center Museum to learn about a variety of topics relating to forestry.
+For an indoor activity (great if it rains), check out the Forest Heritage Center Museum to learn about a variety of topics relating to forestry.